MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 209

 - Find the action: Don’t settle for phone and e-mail interviews.
 Your best journalism will come from direct observation of, and interaction with, people doing interesting things.
 Look for action on your topic.
 Then put yourself in the middle of it.
 I guarantee you’ll be inspired to write.

-- Be a problem-solver: If you’re having a technology problem, Google it!
+- Be a problem-solver: If you’re having a technology problem, Google it.
 Search the help docs and forums before you throw your hands up in surrender.

 It is my goal to:

-- Demonstrate knowledge of the subject and explain concepts clearly: I want to be sure you have as much support as you need to meet the requirements of this challenging reporting project.
+- Demonstrate knowledge of the subject and explain concepts clearly: I want to be sure you have as much support as you need to meet the requirements of a challenging reporting project.
 So I’m happy to answer your questions, review concepts and skills, or provide material to help you grow in new directions.

 - Encourage you to do your best.
 In this class, I think that means encouraging you to get off campus and observe your sources in action, which will take your reporting and writing to the next level.
 As one of our guest speakers said: “Challenge your ways of seeing.
 Go out on the street, get on the bus, walk through the town.
 Trust your impulses.” —Tom Nugent, December, 2010